mapping-elections/site/_maps/meae.congressional.congress18.ny.county.md

 Following the 1820 Census, New York gained seven seats in the House of Representatives.

 New York used a district system for electing members to Congress.
-Districts 20 and 26 elected two representatives each.
-District 3 elected three representatives.
+Each district elected one member of Congress, except Districts 20 and 26, which each elected two members, and District 3, which elected three members.

 In 1823, a [special
 election](https://elections.lib.tufts.edu/catalog/tufts:ny.congress.1823)